marceltheshell/marceldegas.github.io/TTD.md

 -give a more sleek filter over the whole thing
 -do jquery animation hover-over something in phone -Safari mobile is not working
+-icons should shake intermittedly to let people know they are functional

 Maybe
 -change background to a wheat field